lasa-scio/lasa-scio.github.io/README.md

 # LASA Science Olympiad
-This is the website for LASA SciO.
+This is the website for LASA SciO, containing blog posts, contact info, an about page, etc. It can be found (here.)[http://lasa-scio.github.io]

 ## Project structure
-The root directory contains the main html files, or what you see in the navbar (Useful links, Contact, Blog, etc)
+The root directory contains the main html files, or what you see in the navbar (links, contact, blog, etc)

+The posts directory has HTML files for individual posts.
+These are referenced from blog.html, which contains post header info (the title and an excerp) and a link to the full post, so the user can read the full blog post details here.

 The img directory should contain images.
-If you need to add images, add it here and then reference it.
+If you need to add images, add them here.

-The posts directory has html files for individual posts.

-The css, fonts, and js directory contain css, fonts, and javascript.
+The css, fonts, and js directory contain CSS, fonts, and Javascript.
 You shouldn't need to change these.

-You may be asking "why is this so inelegant?
-Why didn't you use jekyll?".
-It's because it's too much work, man.

 ## Adding a post

-Jekyll is honestly more trouble than it's worth.
-Instead:
+Hopefully, you know some basic HTML.

-1. Open blog.html in a text editor (not the browser)
+1. Open blog.html in a text editor.
-2. Scroll down to blog posts
+2. Scroll down to the blog posts markup.
-3. Copy the ```<div class="blogpost-header"```
-and create a new blogpost header.
+3. Copy and paste the contents of ```<div class="blogpost-header"``` and create a new blogpost header.
 This looks like:
 ```
 <div class="blogpost-header">